 FACULTY | Kathleen Thelen

 Kathleen Thelen is Ford Professor of Political Science at MIT.
-Her work focuses on the origins and evolution of political-economic institutions in the rich democracies.
-She has just completed a book entitled Varieties of Liberalization and the New Politics of Social Solidarity.
-She has published five previous books, including most recently Explaining Institutional Change (Cambridge University Press, 2010), Beyond Continuity (Oxford University Press, 2005), and How Institutions Evolve (Cambridge University Press 2004), as well as numerous articles appearing in, among others World Politics and the Annual Review of Political Science.
+Her work focuses on the origins and evolution of political-economic institutions in the rich democracies, with an emphasis on labor market institutions (education and training, industrial relations, labor market and social policy).
+Her latest book is entitled Varieties of Liberalization and the New Politics of Social Solidarity (Cambridge University Press 2014).
+Previous publications include five other books, among them most recently Explaining Institutional Change (Cambridge University Press, 2010), Beyond Continuity (Oxford University Press, 2005), and How Institutions Evolve (Cambridge University Press 2004).
 She has received several awards for her work, including the Woodrow Wilson Foundation Award of the APSR (2005), the Mattei Dogan Award of the Society for Comparative Research (2006), the Max Planck Research Award for Humanities and Social Sciences (2003), and the Stanley Hoffman Award for the best article on French politics (2011).
-Thelen has held research fellowships at Oxford University, Gothenburg University, Sciences Po, the Max Planck Institute for the Study of Society, the Radcliffe Institute, the Institute for Advanced Study in Berlin, Copenhagen Business School, and the Science Center in Berlin.
-In 2009 she was elected to the Berlin-Brandenburg Academy of Sciences.
+Thelen has held research fellowships at Oxford University, Gothenburg University, Sciences Po, the Max Planck Institute for the Study of Society, the Radcliffe Institute, the Institute for Advanced Study in Berlin, Copenhagen Business School, and the Science Center in Berlin, among others.
+In 2009 she was elected to the Berlin-Brandenburg Academy of Sciences, and in 2013 she was awarded an honorary degree (doctor honoris causa) at the Vrije Universiteit of Amsterdam.

 Thelen studies the origins, development, and effects of institutional arrangements that define distinctive "varieties of capitalism" across the developed democracies.
-Focusing especially on the "coordinated market economies" of northern Europe, her work uses cross-national comparison and historical analysis to identify the political-coalitional foundations on which different models of capitalism are founded, and to explain divergent trajectories of institutional development.
-Her most recent book, How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan (Cambridge), was selected as winner of the 2006 Mattei Dogan Award of the Society for Comparative Research and co-winner of the 2005 Woodrow Wilson Foundation Award of the APSA.
+Her work uses cross-national comparison and over-time analysis to identify the political-coalitional foundations on which different models of capitalism are founded, and to explain divergent trajectories of institutional development.
+Thelen’s most recent book, Varieties of Liberalization: The New Politics of Social Solidarity (Cambridge University Press 2014) examines trends in industrial relations, education and training, and labor market policy across five countries (Germany, Denmark, the United States, Sweden and the Netherlands).
+Her previous book, How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan (Cambridge 2004), was selected as winner of the 2006 Mattei Dogan Award of the Society for Comparative Research and co-winner of the 2005 Woodrow Wilson Foundation Award of the APSA.
+While her past research focused especially on the “coordinated market economies” of northern Europe, Thelen’s current work turns to the study of the so-called liberal market economies, with an emphasis on the American political economy.

-Thelen is also a prominent contributor to the literature on historical institutionalism.
-Her current work in this area focuses on issues of institutional change.
+Thelen is also a prominent contributor to the literature on institutions and institutional change.
 Two recent volumes, Explaining Institutional Change (Cambridge 2010, with James Mahoney) and Beyond Continuity (Oxford 2005, with Wolfgang Streeck) critique dominant punctuated equilibrium models of change and provide an alternative historical-institutional framework for explaining modes of political change that are incremental but cumulatively transformative.
+She is currently completing an edited volume with James Mahoney tentatively entitled Advances in Comparative Historical Analysis.

 Explaining Institutional Change: Ambiguity, Agency, and Power (co-edited with James Mahoney).
 New York: Cambridge University Press, 2010.